X-Ry/DE300/homework2/README.md

    - src -- This creates soource files and staging data.

-## Instruction for deploying: (please write this section for you future homework/lab submission on behalf of the grading)
+## Instruction for deploying my HW2:

    - Run the run.sh file to create initiate all required containers(etl-container and postgres-container) and enter the shell of etl-container.
    - Start the jupyter notebook by 'jupyter notebook --ip=0.0.0.0 --allow-root'.